Taxation in Denmark: Changes in the 20th and 21st Centuries

 The exact form of income tax has varied through the past century.
 Between 1903 and 1966, income tax was levied only on "assessed" income, which did not include personal taxes that were spent on other areas, such as to the church.
 After 1966, income tax was changed to be levied on taxable income, which included personal taxes spent on other areas and later also included income received from stocks and interest.
 In recent years, public sentiment towards taxes has leaned towards limiting the welfare state and consequently the income tax.
 In 2001, a "tax freeze" that prevented the further increase of taxes was administered by the then liberal-conservative government of Denmark.
 The tax freeze could only be waived in particular times of crisis, and a tax could only be increased at the expense of a different form of tax.
 Furthermore, the Danish Tax Reform of 2010 gradually cut taxes "to increase labour supply in the medium to long term and at same time contribute to soften the effects of the global economic crises in the short run."
 The tax cuts impacted the high, middle, and low classes, and resulted in a net cut of 30 billion DKK between 2010 and 2019.
 Despite these policies, income taxes have stabilized at providing around 50% of Denmark's total revenue since 1990.
 According to the World Happiness Report, Denmark ranks among the top two in terms of happiness, indicating a general contentedness with the state's welfare state and the benefits provided.
 The World Happiness Report also states that happiness is correlated to social equality.
 The official Denmark website remarks that "most Danes will tell you that they are happy to pay taxes because they can see what they get in return," including free tuition, healthcare, and social security.

 Taxes on income

 Municipal & National income tax

 All income from employment or self-employment is taxed at 8% before income tax.
 This tax is termed a "labour market contribution" (arbejdsmarkedsbidrag) or colloquially a "gross tax" (bruttoskat).
+The funds levied through this tax support the functions related to the labour market including subsidising the semi-private salary insurance called Dagpenge.

 Income below DKK 50,543 (~US $8,300) (2021-level, adjusted annually) is income tax-free, but subject to the gross tax.

+The state (i.e., national) income tax has two income brackets (bottom and top).
+In 2016, around 10% of all tax payers had sufficiently high taxable incomes to be eligible for the top-bracket tax.

+In 2023 the Social Democratic-liberal coalition government of Prime Minister Mette Frederiksen passed a tax reform that split the previous top-income tax bracket into three brackets: